FlashArray Array Manager Overview

 In the window that appears, select the Pure Storage FlashArray SRA and then Next.

 In the above case, the vCenter is named "vcenter-01.purecloud.com".
-Verify which arrays are local to the vCenter reported there in your environment.
-In this case my array flasharray-m50-1 is local to this vCenter and the flasharray-m50-2 is connected to the other vCenter.
+Verify which arrays are local to the vCenter reported there in the configured environment.
+In this case the array flasharray-m50-1 is local to this vCenter and the flasharray-m50-2 is connected to the other vCenter.

-First, name the array manager something that makes sense to you.
-I will call mine "VC-m50-1".
+First, name the array manager something that makes sense.
+This one will be called "VC-m50-1".

 Next populate the connection information.
 Enter in the FQDN of the FlashArray (the maps to the virtual IP address of the array).
 IP addresses are also acceptable, but FQDNs are generally preferred.